Acrylic on vinyl

 “Consider how the lilies of the field grow: They do not labor or spin.
 Yet I tell you that not even Solomon in all his glory was adorned like one of these… seek first the kingdom of God and His righteousness, and all these things will be added unto you.
 Therefore, do not worry about tomorrow, for tomorrow will worry about itself”.

 Different people have different gods.
-I suspect that one of Violet’s gods was the Sun because her skin was tanned and she was soaked with enlightenment.
+I suspect that one of Violet’s gods was the Sun because her skin was tanned, and she was soaked with enlightenment.
 And, well above the astronomical sun, her god was her inner sun.
-Her inner sun exudes golden light through her mind and her sexual expression making her breasts hang out as golden apples.
-Her inner garden is the Elysian fields in which Violet herself finds nurturance and blooms and grows and glows as the simplest of flowers but one of the most beautiful too.
+Her inner sun exudes golden light through her mind and her sexual expression making her libido exude as golden apples.
+Her heart is the Elysian fields in which Violet herself finds nurturance and blooms and grows and glows as the simplest of flowers but one of the most beautiful too.

 The citation above reminds me of the one below: